 Hailstorms can start very quickly without giving any warnings.
-So the best and only think to do is to be prepared and follow these tips.

 - Keep an eye on the weather.
 While it is difficult to accurately predict a hailstorm, they are most commonly associated with severe weather such as tornadoes and thunderstorms.
 Check your local newspaper or weather channel for the daily forecast, and plan your schedules accordingly in the event of severe weather.